 This classic carousel ride is especially beautiful to ride at night.
 The house with a golden ribbon on its tail is rumored to be Cinderella’s.

 All your favorite princesses have been gathered into one place to greet and take pictures with their guests.
-There are two different lines, so you will need to stand in life twice to meet everyone.
+There are two different lines, so you will need to stand in line twice to meet everyone.

 Inspired by Snow White and the Seven Dwarfs, this roller coaster has mine carts that sway back and forth as you venture into the jewel mines.